igvteam/igv-webapp-docs/igv-webapp-docs/docs/UserGuide.md

 In a [web browser](#supported-browsers), navigate to <https://igv.org/app>.

 !!! note " "
     Make sure that popups are not disabled in your web browser as some features rely on them.
-For example, loading tracks and genomes from files in Google Drive may pop up a login window.
+For example, loading tracks and genomes from files in Google Cloud Storage may pop up a login window.
 Also note that some options may not be available if all cookies have been disabled in the web browser preferences.

 ### 2. Load a reference genome
 IGV requires a reference genome.
 It serves as the "coordinate system" for displaying the tracks.
 When the IGV-Web page first loads, it will load a default reference genome.
 To load a different genome, you can either select one of IGV's predefined genomes or use one of the options to load a genome sequence file that you specify, as described in the section on [loading the reference genome](#loading-the-reference-genome) below.